dreamcatcher-tech/network/Inbox/2023-01-30 1522 CRM Different sector data formats.md

 ### Customer gps change
 When an individual customer is changed, then we update them in the sectors at the point of save. `UPDATE_GPS` is sent to Routing collection with the custNo.
 This avoids the need to watch for updates in the customers collection itself.
 This will recheck which sector this gps belongs to, see if it is already included, place itself in the unordered list since the gps has moved.
 If not included, will remove itself from all other sectors, add itself to the top of the ordered list, and the bottom of the unordered list.
 If no sector, added to the unassigned sector.

 At edit time, if moving the location would alter the service, must cancel the service first, then can move the customer.
 Customers with an assigned service MUST have a gps.

+Two types of error exist in the system - routing error where the location must be routed correctly, and service error where the customer must have its service configuration reviewed.

 ### Sectors redrawn
 Changing a sector will cause the whole collection to recompute.
 Existing locations are not moved to unordered.
 Might detect changes if the sector order size changes, then we mark everything as unordered.
 Might just always recalculate everything.
 Defer this until after deployment.